 Every year, thousands of Canadians fall victim to fraud, losing millions of dollars collectively.
 You work hard for your money – that’s why you so diligently hover your hand over the keypad to hide your PIN as you punch it in at the ATM.
-But if you haven’t thought much on how to protect your finances past that, now is the time to start taking some extra precautions:
+But if you don’t apply that same diligence to your mobile devices, now is the time to start taking some extra precautions:

 Check your statements frequently

 Most people check their monthly statements, but it’s better to check your accounts every few days or so to ensure no funny business is going on.
 This has become extremely easy since almost all banks have rolled out a mobile app.
 Sometimes thieves will make small charges to your account to see if you’re paying attention before going for a big score later.
 If you notice anything suspicious, report it right away.